-Here in the Northwest, you can’t go to any coffee shop or natural foods store without having the option for the beverage kombucha.
+Here in the Northwest, you can’t go to any coffee shop or natural foods store without seeing the option to purchase the beverage kombucha.
 You would think that by now I’d know what it is.
 But the truth is, I’ve tasted it, but I have no idea what it is and why I should drink it.
-What I’ve heard about it: it’s fermented, it makes you healthier, and it helps with digestion.
+What I’ve heard about it consists of the following: it’s fermented, it makes you healthier, and it helps with digestion.

 But first, what is it?

 Kombucha is simply fermented black or green tea.
 Like any fermented beverage, it requires some liquid (tea), sugar, and some fermenting agent.
 In this case, the fermenting agent is the kombucha culture, a symbiotic mix of yeast and other microorganisms.
 A typical batch of kombucha is acidic and contains vitamin B, antioxidants, sugar, other chemical compounds, and a tiny amount of alcohol due to the fermentation process.

 Some people, including me, describe it as having a vinegary taste with a little effervescence.
 But it’s also sweet.
 For me, it’s not an entirely pleasing taste, but perhaps I just haven’t given it a chance—it may be one of those acquired tastes.

 An interesting side note: I always assumed that the drink originated in Japan, given the name.
 Interestingly, the origins of the drink and name appear unknown, though it seems likely the name, though not the drink, comes from the Japanese drink, Konbucha, a drink made from dried, powdered kelp.